 As discussed, painkillers have their place.
 They can help you get through temporary painful conditions such as minor illnesses and aches and pains.
 And they also have their place when dealing with chronic conditions.
 The danger comes when patients use painkillers to ‘buy time’ and, in the process, ignore damage that is being done, or worse, get used to using them or even addicted to them.

 The bottom line is that chronic joint pain should be treated as an alarm bell, which should be addressed at the root cause.
-Treatments such as AposTherapy can be used to address the root causes of chronic joint pain.
+Treatments such as AposTherapy can be used to address the root causes of chronic knee pain.